Last Updated on November 12, 2021

 Most types of cheese – including cottage cheese – are pasteurized in the US and many other countries.

-Milk that has not been through the heat treatment process that is a part of pasteurization can contain e.coli, listeria, campylobacter, or salmonella bacteria listeria (Source: CDC).
+Milk that has not been through the heat treatment process that is a part of pasteurization can contain e.coli, listeria bacteria, campylobacter, or salmonella bacteria listeria (Source: CDC).
 The FDA has therefore prohibited the sale of raw milk in the US.

-Just be aware that US farmer’s markets may sell homemade cheeses that could be made from raw milk without pasteurization, so check the label or ask the supplier before buying.
+Just be aware that US farmer’s markets may sell homemade cheeses that could be made from raw unpasteurized milk, so check the label or ask the supplier before buying.

 Similarly, you’ll find that cheeses in Australia and in the UK are made with pasteurized milk for the same preventative reasons.